Trump administration finalizes coal plant pollution rollback

 In 2015, the EPA rejected an exception for the plant after determining the benefits to human health and the environment outweighed the costs of compliance.
 Under Trump, the agency reversed course and removed limits on the amount of selenium and nitrate the plant can discharge into the Cumberland River.

+Tennessee Valley Authority representatives were reviewing the final rule and plan to abide by it, spokesman Scott Brooks said.

 Power plants that are not exempted must comply by 2025, or by 2028 if they take some additional, voluntary pollution control measures.
-The 2015 rule would have required compliance between 2018 and 2023.
+The 2015 rule would have required compliance between 2018 and 2023 and was projected to have yielded roughly $500 million in public health and environmental benefits by reducing pollution by 1.4 billion pounds (635,000,000 kilograms) annually.

+EPA officials said the revised rule would reduce pollution by an additional 1 million pounds annually.
+Critics said that projection was based on companies taking the additional, voluntary steps and pointed out those might not come to fruition.

 America’s Power, a trade organization that advocates on behalf of coal-fueled electricity, said the rule was good news and that the Obama-era rule could have forced the closure of coal plants needed to keep the power grid reliable.